jbiatek/BSGRulebook/rulebook.md

 This rulebook is very specific about the separate phases of resolving various cards and events, so if two players wish to use "interrupting" abilities at the same time, refer to the appropriate procedure.
 There may be guidance about which ability occurs first, or it may indicate that the two abilities actually occur in different steps.
 Skill Checks, in particular, have a [surprising number of steps](#skill-check-resolution) where different abilities can apply.

-Otherwise, in general when multiple players want to perform abilities in the same "timing window", a timing conflict occurs, or a choice needs to be made about what order things happen in, the choice is up to the current player.
+Otherwise, in general when multiple players want to perform abilities in the same "timing window" or a choice needs to be made about what order things happen in, the choice is up to the current player.
 For example, if two players want to use abilities before a Skill Check, the current player chooses which one happens first.
 The rejected ability is either withdrawn or that player may still choose to use it after the first is resolved.
 If the withdrawn ability was on a card being played, the player takes the card back.

 When playing a card, it ceases to be "yours" or "in your hand" when resolution of the card text begins.
 For example, if you have 5 cards in your hand, then play a card like Pegasus's "Support the People" which allows players with 4 or less cards in hand to do something, you count as having 4 cards. <span class="daybreak">This also means that players are not sent to the Brig if they draw a Mutiny card as a result of playing a Mutiny card.</span> Technically, it counts as discarded at that point as well (unless the text indicates that it should be kept in play), although in practice players will probably want to keep it on the board while the card is resolved.
 This shouldn't make any difference unless the discard pile needs to be reshuffled while the card is being resolved.
 If this happens, the played card should be included in the shuffled deck.